 Suggestions for activating student thinking before, during, and after reading.
 Students will focus on the lesson each tale teaches.

 - Extension activities for educators provide STEAM-themed, project-based lessons for whole, small, or independent learning groups.
-Through the think tac toe format, students are able to choose one or more activities based on interest levels and learning styles.
+Through the think-tac-toe format, students can choose one or more activities based on interest levels and learning styles.

 Related Earth Resources

 Spark the love of language with this breathtaking collection of over 30 classic and contemporary nature poems from around the globe.
 Stunning scratchboard illustrations by Caldecott Medal winner Beth Krommes showcase landscapes from every continent.